MarCnu/marcnu.github.io/_posts/2016-09-10-Netgear-A6100-USB-Wifi-adapter-installed-on-Ubuntu-16.04.md

 ## 3. Compile and install the driver

 Unzip the file.
 Then in the terminal, move to the code folder with `cd`.
-Then build the binary using make.
+Then build the binary using `make`.
 Then install using `make install`.
 Then add the module to your kernel using `modprobe`.
 Then add **8812au** to the end of the file /etc/modules with `tee -a` to tell the OS to load the driver when it boots (I am not sure this is mandatory).

 ```
 cd rtl8812AU-driver-4.3.14